doxa-tech/rencontredejeunesse/README.md

 - Handle dynamic content on pages such as menu or slideshow

 And not much else.
 The nice thing about Astro is its flexibility.
-Despite its ability to offer an extensive set of functionalities, we use it just for what we need.
+Despite its ability to offer an extensive set of functionalities, we use it for only what we need.

+## General guidelines

+We try to stay consistent in how we organize, structure, and write code.
+It is always a good idea to first have a look around the existing code before writing new one.
+New code should be indistinguishable from the old one (think about formatting, variable names, structure, css organization, etc...).

+Code should be built with **maintenance** in mind.
+Code we write can last for years and will be touched by others.
+Especially, the code should be easy to understand for others and easily updatable.
+This is why consistency is key.

 ## Pages and components

 We organize the website as follow:

-- Each page is defined in `src/pages`
+- Each page is defined in `src/pages/<my_page>.astro`
-- A page is made of **components** that are defined in `src/components`
+- A page is made of **components** that are defined in `src/components/<my_page>/<my_component>.astro`

 A **component** is a self-contained portion of HTML and CSS that can be included on a page.
 Components are the building blocks of pages.
+For example, a page with a banner, a row containing two cells, and a form, would have 3 components
+stacked: the banner, the row, and the form.

-The definition of a page mainly consist of integrating a list of components.
-For example, the home page is defined as follow:
+The definition of a page mainly consist of stacking a list of components.
+For example, the home page (defined in `scr/pages/index.astro`) is defined as
+follow:

 ```astro
 <Layout title="RJ - Rencontre de Jeunesse">